 In order to understand why we’ll need to put on our economist’s hat for a minute.

 The overwhelming majority of international freight - both sea and air freight - is not due to people moving countries but to the transport of commodities between nations.
-Economic growth the world over has been struggling to return to pre-crisis levels ever since the financial storm that began in 2007-08.
-That means demand for consumer goods, construction material and fuel has been depressed and, as a result, demand for shipping those goods and materials around the world has also been depressed.
+As the economic growth of the industry has slowed, demand for consumer goods, construction material and fuel has been depressed.
+As a result, demand for shipping those goods and materials around the world has also been depressed.
 Low demand for shipping means that freight carriers have been forced to lower their prices to compete for the remaining business.

 Select the Size of Your Move to Get Free Quotes

 While demand has slowed, supply has increased massively.
 Several years ago, when the demand was high, shipping companies invested in ships with a much larger capacity.
 Investors, then, felt that freight rates would grow quickly.
 As demand stagnated, freights were left with too much capacity, which increased competition between shipping lines, and lowered freight rates.
 What’s more, shipping lines are still increasing their capacity, meaning that rates should be getting cheaper yet.

 So, despite the optimism of some analysts, with global economic prospects looking much the same over the next couple of years as they have in the past couple, good deals on international shipping look set to continue.

 Factors which affect the price of your freight

 When shipping personal and household goods between countries you’ll most likely be dealing with a shipping agent rather than a shipping company directly.
 This means you’ll pay just one company who can arrange a door-to-door service for your belongings.
 But how are the costs they quote you calculated?
 In general they’re made of three main cost elements.